 Another key billmonitor principle is to make the whole mobile phone world more financially transparent to you too.
 The financial consequences of using more minutes or fewer texts or more data or a particular kind of handset or dialling 0800 or 0870 numbers are rarely made clear and are a big part of why so many people are on the wrong contract.
 That’s why billmonitor.com not only does the maths to find you the right contract, it also gives you some basic rules of thumb so you can understand why a contract costs what it costs.
 For example, 0800 and 0870 numbers are free or charged at local rate from your landline but always fall outside your mobile call allowance so become an expensive extra on your mobile bills.

 billmonitor.com is also transparent about what it does and what it doesn’t do and what it includes in its calculations (almost everything) and what is doesn’t include (very little)…

-- It doesn’t yet support both “pay as you go” and business tariffs, but both are coming.
+- It doesn’t support “pay as you go” tariffs.

 - "Unlimited" usage allowances often come with a standard fair usage policy – you should check with the operator if you’re concerned.

-- It can’t tell you how “calling circles” or “favourite numbers” would effect your bill because it doesn’t keep track of the actual phone numbers you call – mainly to safeguard your privacy.
+- It can’t tell you how “calling circles” or “favourite numbers” would affect your bill because it doesn’t keep track of the actual phone numbers you call – mainly to safeguard your privacy.

 - The prices it quotes are internet-only and might be different if you go to a shop.
 Also you might be charged a delivery cost for a new phone which isn’t included in its calculations.